 Step 3: Pick the Most Natural Fit

-Universal Dos and Don'ts (All Prompts)
+Universal Dos and Don'ts

 DO

-- ✓Use specific scenes and sensory details
+- ✓ Use specific scenes and details

-- ✓Show your personality and voice
+- ✓ Show your personality and voice

-- ✓Focus on your thoughts and growth
+- ✓ Focus on thoughts and growth

-- ✓Be vulnerable and authentic
+- ✓ Be vulnerable and authentic

-- ✓Use all 650 words
+- ✓ Use all 650 words

 DON'T

-- ✗Repeat your resume or activities list
+- ✗ Repeat your resume

-- ✗Use clichés or generic language
+- ✗ Use clichés or generic language

-- ✗Try to sound like someone you're not
+- ✗ Sound like someone you're not

-- ✗Make it about someone else
+- ✗ Make it about someone else

-- ✗Leave it vague or abstract
+- ✗ Leave it vague or abstract

-- ✗Forget to proofread carefully
+- ✗ Forget to proofread

 Final Word of Advice